REA Lawyers Helping Federal Contractors in All States to Avoid Costly Mistakes. Call 1-866-601-5518 for a Free Initial Consultation.

 Nationwide FAR Request for Equitable Adjustment Legal Services

-Our federal government contract attorney services cover all FAR request for equitable adjustment claim (REA) matters in all states.
+Our federal government contract attorney services cover all FAR request for equitable adjustment claims (REA), dispute resolution and government contract management matters in all states.
 We assist federal small businesses and large DoD contractors in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, U.S. Virgin Islands, Utah, Vermont, Virginia, Washington, Washington, DC, West Virginia, Wisconsin, and Wyoming.